Skipper93653/SM3DW-BF-Randomizer/README.md

 ## Support

-If you need help with the randomizer in anyway, be sure to try and get in touch with me via my [Discord](https://discord.gg/NCKtWuJUcC).
+If you need help with the randomizer in any way, be sure to try and get in touch with me via my [Discord](https://discord.gg/NCKtWuJUcC).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.